 That’s why I cherished going to paintings, and why I dreaded each Friday afternoon after I changed into gazing a protracted weekend at home where the pleasant I ought to hope for was an occasional second of levity with my pre-faculty-elderly son earlier than spiraling once more into My Marriage Sucks, and I’m a Huge Failure.

-The Monday goes back and forth to paintings turned into sweet comfort.
+The Monday that went back and forth to paintings turned into sweet comfort.

-But then, one Sunday evening, my wife took her ring off, and the following day—a Monday that felt distinctive than the others—she left forever.
+But then, one Sunday evening, my wife took her ring off, and the following day—a Monday that felt different from the others—she left forever.

-And then—although it must have been not possible—home became greater suffocating and miserable than the preceding year were.
+And then, although it must have been impossible, home became greater, suffocating, and miserable than the preceding year was.

 Even the shittiest marriage I may want to have ever imagined felt higher than a feeling (justified or now not) deserted at home blended with dropping 1/2 of my younger son’s early life.